utkuufuk/ubuntu-on-steroids/docker.md

 #### Adding Packages
 It’s always advisable to put `apt-get update` and `apt-get install` commands on the same line because of [this](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#apt-get).

-#### `EXPOSE` Instruction
-The `EXPOSE` instruction does not actually publish the port.
-It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published.
-To actually publish the port when running the container, use the `-p` flag on docker run to publish and map one or more ports.

 #### Build Workflow
  1. Pick the right base image.